Poké melodrama

 Poké melodrama is the debut studio album by Italian singer-songwriter Angelina Mango.
 It was released on 31 May 2024 through Warner Music Italy.
 The album include the Sanremo-winning entry "La noia", which also represented Italy at the Eurovision Song Contest 2024.

-The album includes collaborations with Marco Mengoni and Bresh, and singles "Che t'o dico a fa'", "Fila indiana" and "Melodrama".
+The album includes featured guest collaborations with Italian singers Marco Mengoni and Bresh and Italian rappers Dani Faiv and VillaBanks, and singles "Che t'o dico a fa'", "Fila indiana" and "Melodrama".
 It debuted at number one on the Italian Albums Chart, becoming Mango second consecutive record project to achieve a top three debut.

 Composition

 The album featured fourteen songs, including collaborations with Marco Mengoni, Bresh, Dani Faiv, and VillaBanks.
 In an interview with Rockol Mango explained the meaning of the album and its production process:

 I was afraid that this record would be too heterogeneous.
 I thought to myself: can I make a record with so many different musical directions?
 Then I answered myself: that, however, is really its strength.
 When I go into the studio I never have a goal, I never know what I want to do, I let the music transport me.
 The only way to be consistent with myself was to be inconsistent in my music.
 Yes, I tell my house, my roots, and I do that by going from one song to the next, the common denominator is just me, my story.